Harika Eldaş

 Harika Eldaş (born 15 May 1990) is a Turkish female basketball player.
 The national plays Small forward.

 Club career

 Galatasaray

 On 25 July 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

-Galatasaray club said goodbye to the player on May 15, 2024 by publishing a thank you message.
+Galatasaray bid her farewell on May 15, 2024 in a thank you message for her "efforts and dedication" in the yellow and red jersey as her contract came to an end at the conclusion of the season.